-Affirmatively Furthering Fair Housing is a legal requirement that federal agencies and federal grantees further the purposes of the Fair Housing Act.
-This obligation to affirmatively further fair housing is established in the Fair Housing Act of 1968.
-Specifically, affirmatively furthering fair housing means taking meaningful actions that, taken together, address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws.
-In accordance with the Federal regulations at 24 CFR, Part 91, Delaware County, in collaboration with the Delaware County Housing Authority, prepared an Assessment of Fair Housing 2018 - 2022.
+It is a legal requirement that federal grantees affirmatively further fair housing as established by the Fair Housing Act of 1968.
+Affirmatively furthering fair housing means taking meaningful actions that address significant disparities in housing needs and access to opportunity.
+In accordance with federal regulations at 24 CFR Part 91, Delaware County, in collaboration with the Delaware County Housing Authority, prepared an Assessment of Fair Housing in 2018.

 Program Year 2020 Consolidated Annual Performance and Evaluation Report (CAPER)

 Annual Community Assessment Letter 2020